arn1313/kritter-frontend/README.md

   * Documentation can be found at https://www.npmjs.com/package/debug.

 * **eslint** : A linting tool used to evaluate our code to catch any syntax errors.
-It is heavily suggested to use this if you plan to contribute to our code.
-For my information on contributing to Pi Spy, see the "How To Report Bugs or Issues" section.
+I

   * Documentation can be found at https://www.npmjs.com/package/eslint.